 During a recovery from a recession, investors are not that focused on preserving money.
 Retail investors search for ways to multiply the deposit.
 At this stage, the fundamentals driving the EUR/USD currency pair are the GDP growth rates and the monetary policy of central banks.

 A strong economy is a strong currency.
 The rapid rebound of GDP after the recession is a reason to buy securities of the country.
 In particular, the belief that the US economy will fully recover from the 2020 recession in the second quarter of 2021 and exceed its potential level in 2022 contributed to the S&P 500 rally by 18% from January to early August.
-As a result of the capital inflow into the US stock market, the US dollar was strengthening.
+As a result of the capital inflow into the US stock market, the US dollar was strengthened.

 The GDP rate is a reliable indicator but, unfortunately, lagging.
 The GDP report is published a month or month and a half after the end of the quarter.
 Therefore, it is very difficult to determine whose economy is growing faster at a particular time, which doesn’t provide a clear picture of the current economic situation to investors.
-That is why forex traders have to monitor some leading indicators, such as the US and Eurozone PMIs.
+That is why forex traders have to monitor some leading macroeconomic indicators, such as the US and Eurozone PMIs.

 The more the economy heats, the more likely the central bank to phase out the quantitative easing program and hike the interest rates.
 As a result, the assets denominated in the local currency grow more attractively.
 That is why the US dollar is currently strengthening against a basket of major currencies.